Democrat calls for probe into Thaksin

-Former Democrat MP Watchara Phetthong petitioned the House panel on police affairs yesterday to look into the controversy surrounding jailed former prime minister Thaksin Shinawatra, who is allegedly receiving special treatment in hospital.
+Former Democrat Party MP Watchara Phetthong petitioned the House panel on police affairs on Friday to look into the controversy surrounding jailed former prime minister Thaksin Shinawatra, who is allegedly receiving special treatment in hospital.

-The controversial photo showing convicted former prime minister Thaksin Shinawatra with his grandchild in a swimming pool.
-Questions have been raised as to the nature of the treatment he is receiving in hospital.
-TV Screen Capture

 In a press conference arranged to discuss his demand for the House panel to investigate claims about Thaksin, the veteran Democrat showed an undated photo of the ex-premier playing with his grandchild in a pool.